Contrasting Harte Hanks (NASDAQ:HRTH) & Options Media Group (OTCMKTS:OPMG)

-Harte Hanks (NASDAQ:HRTH) and Options Media Group (OTCMKTS:OPMG) are both business services companies, but which is the better investment?
-We will compare the two businesses based on the strength of their dividends, risk, analyst recommendations, profitability, institutional ownership, valuation and earnings.
+Harte Hanks (NASDAQ:HRTH) and Options Media Group (OTCMKTS:OPMG) are both business services companies, but which is the superior stock?
+We will contrast the two businesses based on the strength of their institutional ownership, risk, valuation, dividends, analyst recommendations, profitability and earnings.

 8.3% of Harte Hanks shares are owned by institutional investors.
 21.8% of Harte Hanks shares are owned by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

-This is a breakdown of current ratings and target prices for Harte Hanks and Options Media Group, as provided by MarketBeat.com.
+This is a summary of recent ratings and price targets for Harte Hanks and Options Media Group, as provided by MarketBeat.

 |Sell Ratings